gregclinker/api-simulator/README.md

 Spring Boot API simulator.

-A REST API which can be configured, as an API, with for any given request/response behaviour.
+A REST API which can be configured, as an API, with any given request/response behaviour.

 **To Build** - mvn clean installl